wp-plugins/socialauth-wp/readme.txt

 = Where can I find more information? =

-Please check out our [detailed wiki](http://code.google.com/p/socialauth-wordpress/) for complete information on this plugin.
+Please check out [Developer Notes](http://wordpress.org/extend/plugins/socialauth-wp/other_notes/) for more information on this plugin or feel free to email us a.

 = Where will I get the application keys? =